usman-paklogics/web-technical-interview/README.md

 ## Exercise #1

 We will be building a set of components to create a card grid using Tailwind.
 The example we are looking to build is the following:

 ![Homes list](https://i.ibb.co/9TgxWzM/Screen-Shot-2022-10-21-at-12-37-43-PM.png)

+- On large screens they will be 4 in a row
+- On small screens they will be listed 1 per row

 ## Exercise #2

 The next phase is building a simple sign in page.
 The example we are building is the following:

 ![Login](https://i.ibb.co/RSwB46H/Screen-Shot-2022-10-21-at-12-46-18-PM.png)

 - Use the users.json to authenticate the user